Hullow/42/Philosophers/Journal-philo.md

 - Testing with valgrind --tool=helgrind
 - Added lock ordering to avoid possible deadlocks

+# 27/1/25
+- Tests
+- Wrote bash tester specifically for negative death timestamps using Claude, to see difference with parameters. o1 answered with "no because responsible AI", then rate limit
+- Did norm
+- Removed mutex error checks and prints

 # Tests:
 ## Clear failures
+- must_eat doesn't work, e.g. `./philo 2 15000 4000 4000 2` => both continue to eat, or `./philo 3 15000 4000 4000 2` => one dies
+	=> seems fixed by adding `done_eating` checker in `checker_routine` to return
 - SEGFAULT on VM, commit 7983088c6 (27/1 11h45), with `./philo 5 800 200 200 7`
 - SEGFAULT on Linux, commit c2b5365a3338 (26/1 19h50), with `./philo 2 400 250 100`
 - `./philo 2 400 200 100` => don't die anymore.
 Why ????